 - Sequence numbers

-Ans.
-This kind of attack uses the forceful browsing with the URL manipulation attack.
-Hackers can manipulate the parameters in url string and can get the critical data which generally not open for public such as achieved data, old version or data which in under development.
+Answer: This kind of attack uses forceful browsing with the URL manipulation attack.
+Hackers can manipulate the parameters in URL string and can get the critical data which generally does not open for the public such as achieved data, old version or data which is under development.

 - NIDS or Network Intrusion Detection

 - NNIDS or Network Node Intrusion Detection System